Keep the information system up to date #CyberSecMonth

 Update the components of the information system:

 The only way to prevent this risk is to be informed when new vulnerabilities are discovered so that you can act quickly.
-The CERT-FR is the government centre for monitoring, alerting and responding to computer attacks and acts as the French government’s CERT (Computer Emergency Response Team).
-It carries out technological monitoring and communicates on the state of the art of systems and software.
-This organization therefore makes it possible to keep informed of the various security vulnerabilities discovered.
+The CERT-FR is the government center for monitoring, alerting and responding to computer attacks, and acts as the French government’s CERT (Computer Emergency Response Team).
+It carries out technological monitoring and communicates on state of the art systems and software.
+This organization therefore makes it possible to keep you informed of the various security vulnerabilities that have been discovered.
 Thereafter, it is important to apply the security patches to all components of the information system within a maximum period of one month after the publisher’s publication.
 It is also advisable to define and implement an update policy specifying:

-- The way in which the inventory of the components of the information system is carried out.
+- The way in which the inventory of the components of the information system are carried out.

 - Sources of information related to the publication of updates.